A typical Williams

 to keep the coil from moving or vibrating when activated.

 These spring steel "spacers" can often be found on SS or EM Gottlieb or Bally pinball games to allow for a Data East or Williams coil substitution and for other erroneous reasons.
 This is not a legitimate use for this part.
-Leaving out the ring spacer during legitimate coil substitution can cause the coil to vibrate and make a loud noise every time the coil is activated.
-There doesn't seem to be any one selling new spring spacers.
+Leaving out the spring ring spacer during legitimate coil substitution can cause the coil to vibrate and make a loud noise every time the coil is activated.
+Gottlieb

 will operate for a longer time and provide an improved performance over their metal counterparts.
-Note: Solenoids are designed to operate without any lubrication.
+If the coil sleeve can not be removed from the coil body then this indicates the coil has become too hot

-Application of any type of OIL or Grease
+Application of any type of Oil, Graphite or Grease

 is NOT recommended